ForgeRock/end-user-ui/README.md

 <a name="how-to-change-end-user-ui-path"></a>
 ### How to Change End-user UI Path

-By default, the End User UI is registered at the root context and is accessible at the URL `{secureHostname}`.
+By default, the End-User UI is registered at the root context and is accessible at the URL `{secureHostname}`.
 To specify a different URL, edit the `project-dir/conf/ui.context-enduser.json` file, setting the `urlContextRoot` property to the new URL.

-For example, to change the End User UI URL to `{secureHostname}/exampleui`, edit the file as follows:
+For example, to change the End-User UI URL to `{secureHostname}/exampleui`, edit the file as follows:

 ```
 "urlContextRoot" : "/exampleui",
 ```
-Alternatively, to change the End User UI URL in the admin UI, follow these steps:
+Alternatively, to change the End-User UI URL in the admin UI, follow these steps:

 1) Log in to the admin UI.
 2) From the navigation bar, click **Configure > System Preferences** and select the **Self-Service UI** tab.